 - A Falling Object

 - Damage Cause By An Aircraft

 - Vandalism Or Malicious Mischief

 Other events that renter’s insurance will protect you from are sudden accidental tearing or cracking of a hot water heater, air conditioner, and even a sprinkler system.
 If it gets cold where you live you have to worry about your plumbing or other household systems freezing up and renters insurance will take care of that problem.

 If there is a flood or an earthquake, renters insurance will not cover that.
 This means you will actually have to pay for any repairs if you see a loss for these reasons.
 You can purchase flood insurance as a policy by itself.
 The same goes for Earthquake insurance, it can be purchased separately or sometimes as an add-on to your renter‘s policy, depending on the company.

 A common misconception is that renters insurance will only cover your personal possessions.
 However, there are certain things that standard renters insurance protects that also might be of interest to you.

-Liability usually covers you for things such as a dog bite to a visitor of your house, a neighbor or even a stranger.
-This can cover you on and off of your property, You have to check the policy you are purchasing because some insurance companies will exclude dog bites from your renter’s policy.
+Liability usually covers you for things such as a dog bite a visitor to your house, a neighbor, or even a stranger.
+This can cover you on and off of your property, You have to check the policy you are purchasing because some insurance companies will exclude dog bites from your renter‘s policy.
 You will need to check with your agent to make sure you are covered if you own a dog.

 This Was A Simple Overview Of Renters Insurance

-This was a quick and easy rundown of what renters insurance can do for you and why there really isn’t an excuse for any renter to not have it as part of your insurance policy.
-It could save you hundred of thousands of dollars, but most people don’t even bother to use it, even though they know the option is out there.
+This was a quick and easy rundown of what renters insurance can do for you and why there really isn’t an excuse for any renter to not have it as part of their insurance policy.
+It could save you hundreds of thousands of dollars, but most people don’t even bother to use it, even though they know the option is out there.